Moving Cost Guide

 Cross-Country Moving Cost in 2026

-"Cross-country" is industry shorthand for any interstate household-goods move over roughly 1,500 miles — typically coast-to-coast, or any move crossing more than two time zones.
-At that distance, every line item on the bill matters: line-haul, fuel surcharge, packing, full-value protection, and (often overlooked) the value of your time on the road.
+"Cross-country" is industry shorthand for any interstate household-goods move over roughly 1,500 miles, typically coast to coast, or any move crossing more than two time zones.
+At that distance every line item matters: line-haul, fuel surcharge, packing, full-value protection, and the often overlooked value of your own time on the road.

 Estimated price ranges only — your actual quote depends on move size, distance, service level, date, and availability.